-⏸ Let’s pause for a moment so that we enter this zoo or sanctuary in an empathic, compassionate state of mind.
+⏸ Let’s pause for a moment so that we enter this zoo or sanctuary in an empathic, humble state of mind.
 How can we do that?
 Close your eyes and take a mental step into this world.
 Try to be this animal.
 Imagine yourself in that enclosure for your entire life.
-Also think about what conditions you would want as an ideal environment for you.
-Let that sink in… and then observe… Would you be content with what you see?… Doing this little exercise should help getting you in a mental state appropriate for the visit.
+Also, think about the conditions you would want as an ideal environment for yourself.
+Let that sink in… and then observe… Would you be content with what you see?… Doing this little exercise should you help to get into a mental state appropriate for the visit.

 Admire quietly, respectfully without exuberance…

-▸ So just refrain from talking and laughing loudly, or screaming of joy, and certainly do not mimic an animal sound to get a reaction.
-Instead practice a quiet and meditative ‘wonder’ alone or with your companion or family.
+▸ So just refrain from talking and laughing loudly, or screaming of joy, and do not mimic an animal sound to get a reaction.
+Instead, practice a quiet and meditative ‘wonder’ alone or with your companion or family.

 Prefer drab, muted colors so as to not raise their attention and stress.

 If you are a birder or more generally a naturalist, you know that already.
-The best quality observations are when your are quiet and invisible.
+The best quality observations are when you are quiet and invisible.

 Go au naturel.
 It will make a difference!

 Our olfactory sense is nothing compared to that of the majority of zoo animals.
-Many have a great sense of smell, and therefore are very sensitive to chemicals compounds found in a lot of our beauty products.
-Some species show changes in behavior in response to odors that typically accompany many cleaning product or synthetic products (like perfume).
+Many have a great sense of smell, and therefore are very sensitive to chemical compounds found in a lot of our beauty products.
+Some species show changes in behavior in response to odors that typically accompany many cleaning products or synthetic products (like perfume).

 Walk the human habitat path…

 It takes a lot of work to cater an exhibit and to maintain it.
-The path, the plants beds and the lawn you may see did not grow on its own.
-Besides it is possible that the plants you see have been grown to provide for the animals specifically.
-Additionally, stepping off path move the dirt and dust around, and if that comes into the habitats of the animals, they can’t get away from it.
+The path, the plant beds, and the lawn you may see did not grow on their own.
+Besides, it is possible that the plants you see have been grown to provide for the animals specifically.
+Additionally, stepping off-path move the dirt and dust around, and if that comes into the habitats of the animals, they can’t get away from it.
 It’s not good for them.
 Another good reason is simply safety.

 Stay back.
 Those fences are here for keeping everybody and the animals safe.